 We do not anticipate any significant economic factors or significant uncertainties will affect any particular components of our properties with no attributed reserves.
 There are no unusually significant abandonment and reclamation costs with our properties with no attributed reserves.
-See "Significant Factors or Uncertainties - Additional Information Concerning Abandonment and Reclamation Costs" and "Risk Factors".
+See "Statement of Reserves Data and Other Oil and Natural Gas Information - Significant Factors or Uncertainties - Additional Information Concerning Abandonment and Reclamation Costs" and "Risk Factors".